NOTE: If you started your permit application in-person, before the launch of ePlan, you will need to submit corrections

 We have created a permit landing page, or a catalog of instructions regarding different types of permit applications.
 This page is being continuously updated.

 The City of Miami recently implemented an online application process called Electronic Plan Review (ePlan).
 When you're ready to apply, you will be required to submit an online application.

-We strongly suggest you visit the permit catalog for instructions.
+We strongly suggest you visit the permit catalog and documents for instructions and information.

 If you'd like to simply enter the application "portals" directly, see below.

-For a Building Permit, please visit here to submit your application.
+For a Building Permit, please Visit iBuild to submit your application.

-For a Public Works Permit, please visit here to submit your application.
+For a Public Works Permit, please visit the Public Works App to submit your application.

-For a Planning and/or Zoning special permit request, please visit here to submit your application.
+For a Planning and/or Zoning special permit request, please visit ePlan/ProjectDox to submit your application.
 This is also where you'll eventually need to upload documents for Building permits.

 NOTE: If you are submitting a request for a building permit and your project requires approval from Miami-Dade County’s Department of Environmental Management (DERM), Water and Sewer Department (WAS-D), or payment of Impact Fee(s), you will be required to complete the Miami Dade County Municipal Application included in the PDF application package that is generated from iBuild.